silabzkrt/FireflAI/README.md

 # Wildfire Risk Prediction Model (XGBoost)

 This repository contains the Machine Learning model designed to predict wildfire risk probabilities.
 The model processes real-time and historical meteorological data, topography, vegetation indices, and active fire data to generate a wildfire risk score ranging from 0% to 100%.

 This model is used in an early fire detection system.
-Link to the main project repository will be added once the project is finalized.
+A link to the main project repository will be added once the project is finalized.

 ---

 ## Model Summary